lyteword/chspurgeon-tod/volume-7/psalm-144.md

 **Verse 12.** (*first clause* ).
 To Young Men.
 Consider,

-1\.What is desired on your behalf: "Sons may be as plants", etc.
+1\.
+What is desired on your behalf: "Sons may be as plants", etc.

 (a) That you may be respected and valued.